truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 # Summary

 🎉&nbsp; Congratulations !!
-If you made it, here what you accomplished:
+If you made it, here is what you accomplished:
 * Creating a Vue 3 application using the `vue-cli`
 * Fetching data from your server with a Proxy configuration to avoid CORS request
 * Configuring a Firebase project to use the great `Hosting` solution
 * Use the `firebase` CLI to deploy your first website on Firebase
+* Configure your Firebase website to communicate with a Cloud Run service

 ## What's next